 - Vitamin E

-These can all fuel an athlete’s training and workouts, but bovine colostrum also contains specific components known as growth factors that contribute to tissue healing.
+These can all fuel an athlete’s training and workouts, but bovine colostrum also contains specific components known as growth factors that contribute to tissue health.
 This makes it essential for potential injuries you may sustain during training, but it can also help with post-workout recovery to support your joints, muscles, and ligaments.
-IGF-1, fibroblast growth factor, and transforming growth factors alpha and beta all exist naturally in bovine colostrum and contribute to injury healing and lean muscle mass development.
+IGF-1, fibroblast growth factor, and transforming growth factors alpha and beta all exist naturally in bovine colostrum and contribute to injury health and lean muscle mass development.

 As the Drs.
 Sherwood have said, bovine colostrum can play an integral part of your health regardless of your athletic ability or skill level, whether you are a professional athlete or occasional exerciser.
 To learn more about Dr. Mark Sherwood and Dr. Michele L. Neil-Sherwood and their practice, visit the Functional Medical Institute.